necrolingus/udemy_docker/nginxwordpressmysql/README.md

 Then run this command: sudo certbot certonly -a nginx -d YOUR_DOMAIN.net

-And then if you want to stop and disable nginx on the host, you can run the following command:
+##### And then if you want to stop and disable nginx on the host, you can run the following commands:

 sudo service nginx stop